 During my PhD, I competed in the Carbon XPRIZE, a $20M competition to capture and convert the most carbon dioxide into a useful good.
 I helped raise over $2M in funding to scale up technology that I was developing at the University of Toronto.
 Because of this work, I was named a Forbes Top 30 Under 30.

-For the last two years, I was leading a $57M collaborative research program at the National Research Council on new clean energy technology.
-I serve on the board of the carbontech non-profit Carbon Management Canada, worked with the OECD on collaborative platforms for materials discovery, with the Creative Destruction Lab as a mentor to help science-based startups scale, with the Canadian Commission for UNESCO on artificial intelligence to advance sustainable development, and as an Action Canada Fellow where I co-wrote a report with recommendations to lower barriers of entry for new farmers – especially women, visible minorities, immigrants, and indigenous peoples.
+For the last two and a half years, I was leading a $57M collaborative research program at the National Research Council on new clean energy technology.
+I serve on the board of the carbontech non-profit Carbon Management Canada, worked with the OECD on collaborative platforms for materials discovery, with the Creative Destruction Lab as a mentor to help science-based startups scale, with the Canadian Commission for UNESCO on artificial intelligence to advance sustainable development, and as an Action Canada Fellow where I co-authored a report with recommendations to lower barriers of entry for new farmers – especially women, visible minorities, immigrants, and indigenous peoples.

 In my spare time, I co-host and executive produce a podcast, “What’s Next In…” about the rapidly changing world and how we can get ahead of it.
 I am also a two-time TEDx speaker, a Mission Innovation Champion for Canada, a Clean50 Emerging leader, a GreenBiz Top 30 Under 30, and a Bay St. Bull 30×30.